-Nonqualified Deferred Compensation Table for 2017
+Nonqualified Deferred Compensation Table for 2018

 The Company maintains the Supplemental Savings Plan which allows certain eligible employees who are actively employed by Teradyne on or after December 1, 1994 to defer compensation in excess of limits under the 401k Plan and to receive supplemental matching contributions from the Company.
-In addition, employees who participate in the variable cash compensation plan may defer up to 85% of each year's variable cash compensation payment into the Supplemental Savings Plan.
+In addition, employees who participate in the variable cash compensation plan may defer up to 85% of each year's variable cash compensation plan may defer up to 85% of each year's variable cash compensation payment into the Supplemental Savings Plan.
 The Supplemental Savings Plan is unfunded and is maintained primarily for the purpose of providing deferred compensation for a select group of management or "highly compensated employees" as defined in ERISA.
 In general, under the Supplemental Savings Plan, distribution of the deferrals and the vested matching contributions are made in one lump sum upon the participant's retirement, disability, or other termination of employment.
 In addition to the conditions of the Supplemental Savings Plan itself, certain restrictions are imposed by Section 409A of the Code regarding when participants will receive distributions under the Supplemental Savings Plan.